 Coaches are subject to the rules and regulations of hockey as established by Hockey

-Canada, SHA, and BMHA.
+Canada, HS, and BMHA.
 Violations may be dealt with by the Discipline Committee

 Coaches must conduct themselves in an exemplary manner.
 Any inappropriate conduct while coaching may be dealt with by the Discipline Committee.

-Coaches shall communicate their expectations with players and parents at the commencement of the hockey season in writing.
-Coaches shall establish a protocol for dealing with team issues.
-Where the issue is unresolved by the protocol, the coach shall bring the matter to the attention of the Division Director.
+Coaches Shall communicate their expectations with players and parents at the commencement of the hockey season in writing.
+Coaches Shall establish a protocol for dealing with team issues.
+Where the issue is unresolved by the protocol, the coach Shall bring the matter to the attention of the Division Director.

-In the event that a team is not going to use a scheduled ice time, or both teams when using split ice, the coach(es) shall notify the Ice Coordinator not later than 10 days prior to said ice time.
+In the event that a team is not going to use a scheduled ice time, or both teams when using split ice, the coach(es) Shall notify the Ice Coordinator not later than 7 days prior to said ice time.

-Coaches should wear a helmet and gloves during all practices.
+Coaches must wear a helmet and gloves during all practices.

 Coaches shall be governed by their Division Director.